ravindranathakila/ppp/README.md

 ## How does the PPP work?

 The PPP uses an iterative approach to find a subset of projects to fund.
-It ranks projects based on their cost-efficiency and iteratively removes the least cost-effective project.
-After each additional project is removed the PPP recalculates cost-efficiency scores of funding each project due to overlaps in costs and benefits of each project.
-Further details are in the references below.
+It starts by assuming all projects are funded and ranks all projects based on cost-efficiency.
+It then iteratively removes the least cost-effective project and recalculates cost-efficiency scores for each project at each iteration (because of overlaps in costs and benefits of each project).
+Further details are found in the references below.

 ## References
 * [Joseph et al. (2009) Optimal Allocation of Resources among Threatened Species: a Project Prioritization Protocol.
 Conservation Biology.
 23: 328–338.](http://onlinelibrary.wiley.com/doi/10.1111/j.1523-1739.2008.01124.x/abstract)